Graham Fitkin: The Composer Plays

 Although there is disabled access to Acapela, due to the intimate nature of the venue there is no disabled toilet.
 Please contact Acapela Studio on 029 2089 0862 for further information.
 We apologise for this inconvenience.

-Steph Power – Talk to mark the last night of the 50th anniversary Vale of Glamorgan Festival.
-New Music in Wales today and in the future.
+John Metcalf – Talk to mark the last night of the 50th anniversary Vale of Glamorgan Festival: New Music in Wales today and in the future.

 7.15pm, Acapela Studio